About the Doctoral Program

-Our doctoral program in Environmental Sciences, Studies, and Policy (ESSP) offers a unique opportunity to pursue interdisciplinary study of environmental issues while gaining a thorough grounding in the methods and knowledge-base of a traditional discipline.
-Students have the freedom to focus their study in any field that offers the PhD, and to supplement this “focal” area with concentrations drawn from any area of graduate study in the university.
-This flexibility allows our students to design an individualized curriculum responsive to their educational and career goals.
+Our doctoral program in Environmental Sciences, Studies, and Policy (ESSP) offers a unique opportunity to pursue interdisciplinary research on environmental topics and issues while gaining a thorough grounding in the methods and knowledge-base of a traditional discipline.
+Each student designs an individualized curriculum responsive to their educational and career goals.

 Our program prepares students for academic positions in their focal discipline or in interdisciplinary programs, for research occupations, and for leadership roles in creating and implementing environmental solutions in the private sector.
 Recent graduates of our program now hold academic positions at Oberlin, University of Alaska, Ursinus, Villanova, and Yale.
 A list of past dissertation titles and committees is available online.

-ESSP Students gain a foundation in the methods of a particular discipline by selecting a “focal” department and completing all of the doctoral requirements of that department.
+ESSP students gain a foundation in the methods of a particular discipline through their “focal” department courses.
 Any Ph.D.-granting department at the University of Oregon (except for Environmental Studies) may serve as a focal department.
-Since our program requires close collaboration between Environmental Studies and the focal department, our applicants must be approved by both programs.
+Since our program requires close collaboration between Environmental Studies and the focal department, applicants must be approved by both programs.
 For more information about the focal department structure of our program, visit About Focal Departments.

-To gain interdisciplinary breadth, our students also complete two “concentration areas” outside of the focal department.
-The concentration areas provide an opportunity for our doctoral candidates to complement their focal-department research with perspectives from other disciplines, leading to a richer grasp of complex issues and the opportunity for interdisciplinary innovation.
+To gain interdisciplinary breadth, our students also complete a secondary concentration area (16 credits, usually four courses) outside of the focal department.
+The secondary concentration provides an opportunity to gain perspectives from other disciplines, leading to a richer grasp of complex issues and the opportunity for interdisciplinary innovation.
 Any areas of graduate study that complement the student’s main research may be pursued as concentration areas.

-In addition to the flexible and interdisciplinary nature of our curriculum, students are attracted to our doctoral program by the world-class environmental resources of our university, the strong sense of community among the Environmental Studies students, faculty, and staff, and the progressive atmosphere and natural beauty of the Pacific Northwest.
+In addition to the flexible and interdisciplinary nature of our curriculum, students are attracted to our doctoral program by the world-class environmental resources of our university, the strong sense of community among the Environmental Studies students, faculty, and staff, and the environmental research opportunities and natural beauty of the Pacific Northwest.

-Completion of graduate course work as established by the focal department, which includes basic graduate-level proficiency in research methods appropriate to the designated focal discipline.
+Focal Department Course Work: Graduate course work required by the focal department, including graduate-level proficiency in research methods of the focal discipline.